PeterCamilleri/CX16/utilities/branches/README.md

 Composite branches are used to make decisions about unsigned (u) and signed (s) data.
-In general, these instructions are meant to be used after a subtract (sbc) instruction or a compare (cmp) instruction or a compare macro (cmp_var_16, cmp_zpp_16, or cmp_zpy_16) from the assist_16 library.
+In general, these instructions are meant to be used after a subtract (_sbc_) instruction or a compare (_cmp_, for unsigned data only) instruction or the compare macro (cmp_16) from the assist_16 library.
 The short versions are contained in "u_branches.i65" and "s_branches.i65" and the long versions in "lu_branches.i65" and "ls_branches.i65".
-Two exceptions are lbeq and lbne which are part of "l_branches.i65".
+Exceptions are *beq* and *bne* which are native instructions and lbeq and lbne  which are part of "l_branches.i65".

 Condition | Short | Long  | Short | Long
 ----------|-------|-------|-------|-------